Why is Bob Dylan’s The Freewheelin’ Bob Dylan on my best 1,000 albums ever list?

 And perhaps it is.
 But I’ll preamble (pre-ramble ramble, perhaps?) further in stating that I’m a huge Bob Dylan fan.
 But what’s so great about being a Bob Dylan fan – and so great about Bob Dylan as artist itself – is that his catalog is so mind-bendingly huge, spanning such a vast amount of time (and American history!) and such a huge amount of creative output (most of which is somewhere between pretty great and all-time classic), is that, I realized, it’s okay to dig some stuff more than others.

-Which is all to say: The Freewheelin’ Bob Dylan is the “lowest” ranked album that I’m including on my best 1,000 albums ever, but there will be more albums to come.
+Which is all to say: The Freewheelin’ Bob Dylan is the “lowest” ranked Bob Dylan record that I’m including on the best 1,000 albums ever, but there will be more albums to come.